Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

 For UNSB, the training is performed on the same dataset for training CycleGAN.
 We use the recommended training settings and network structure in \cite{Trans-UNSB} except for tuning the number of the diffusion steps to 6 to adapt to our data.

 As shown in \cref{fig:ab_transfer_chart}, when comparing the final segmentation performance, CycleGAN demonstrates the best performance for most datasets.
-It is also observed that the CycleGAN translation results are visually more alike with the target CF images where the sharpness and contrast of the images are weaker than in the other modalities (\cref{fig:ab_transfer_examples}).
-Furthermore, for FAF where the original images are very noisy, CycleGAN also performs better in reducing the noise and generate a smoother translated image.
+It is also observed that the CycleGAN translation results are visually more similar to the target CF images where the sharpness and contrast of the images are weaker than in the other modalities (\cref{fig:ab_transfer_examples}).
+Furthermore, for FAF where the original images are very noisy, CycleGAN also performs better in reducing the noise and generating a smoother translated image.
+Additionally, UNSB fails on the OCTA modality while StyleDiffusion and CycleGAN show better generalization ability.